-Can Dwellings carpet be installed without a pad?
+Can Engineered Floors Multifamily carpet be installed without a pad?

 Carpet pad is required in order to qualify for our warranties.
 We recommend padding to enhance the softness of your carpet and to increase the life of your carpet by acting as a shock absorber when someone walks on the carpet.

-What type of padding do you recommend for Dwellings carpet?
+What type of padding do you recommend for Engineered Floors Multifamily carpet?

 The CRI (Carpet and Rug Institute) has a full set of recommendations.
-For cut pile carpets, we recommend a pad with a thickness of 7/16″ and a density of 6 pounds per cubic feet.
-For loop pile, carpets we recommend a pad with a thickness of 3/8” and a density of 6 pounds per cubic feet.
+For cut pile carpet, we recommend a pad with a maximum thickness of 7/16″ and a minimum density of 6 pounds per cubic feet.
+For loop pile carpet, we recommend a pad with a thickness of 3/8” and a minimum density of 6 pounds per cubic feet.

 I have a stain on my carpet that I can't remove with your recommended methods.
 Now what?